ricardonunez-io/queue-benchmarks/README.md

 This benchmark was very insightful into the performance of Bun and getting deeper than just the standard benchmarks we've grown accustomed to of dependency install times, server startup times, etc.

-While Go is most likely going to remain the clear option for those building performance critical network/backend services, it's great to see a new contender revolutionizing the Javascript space with performance that *can* rival performance optimized languages in terms of speed even with the overhead of a runtime.
+While Go is most likely going to remain the clear option for those building performance critical network/backend services, it's great to see a new contender revolutionizing the Javascript space with performance that *can* rival performance-optimized languages in terms of speed, even with the overhead of a runtime.

-The biggest takeaway I had, however, is to pre-allocate wherever possible, because who knows how Bun would've performed if I had used a dynamic array with no instantiation.
+The biggest takeaway I had, however, is to pre-allocate memory wherever possible, because who knows how Bun would've performed if I had used a dynamic array with no instantiation.

 I'm likely going to do this same benchmark but with Bun vs. Node and update this to see how that turns out as well.